 Removing Negative Google Reviews

-A negative Google review, legit or not, gets everyone’s blood boiling quickly.
-The topic can dominate meetings and if you are the one on the receiving end of the comments because you are the chosen SEO person, we feel your pain!
+A negative Google review, whether legitimate or not, can quickly get everyone’s blood boiling and take a toll on reputation management efforts.
+The topic can dominate meetings, and if you are the one on the receiving end of the comments because you are the chosen SEO person, we feel your pain!
 It’s hard sometimes to explain away negative comments, reviews, or content about your company, especially when it ranks highly in the SERPs.
 Everyone just wants the negative content to go away.
 And preferably yesterday.
 It’s all dumped in your lap – where do you start?

-Customer reviews can provide valuable feedback for companies and review replies can help build customer trust.
-However, when reviews aren’t handled in a timely manner, they can sometimes blow up and other reviewers can feed like sharks off previously posted reviews.
+In this day and age, user-generated content and customer reviews can provide valuable feedback for companies, and thoughtful responses to those reviews can help build customer trust.
+However, when reviews aren’t handled promptly, they can sometimes blow up, and other reviewers can feed like sharks off previously posted reviews.
 Think of review response as the Customer Service department of your business, and reviewers are standing in line waiting to talk to a live person.
 How should you react?
-When you reply to reviews, you are acting as your business like an in-person customer service agent with a personality.
+When you reply to reviews, you are acting as your business, like an in-person customer service agent with a personality.
 Beware though, reviewers can update reviews.

 Did you know that Google notifies reviewers when you reply to their reviews?
 After the reviewer has a chance to digest and read your reply, they are offered the ability to update their review.
 This can sometimes become tricky because the original review can be edited which creates a situation where your response is still your original response.
 Reputation management is all about responding – set a calendar alert to check back regularly.